 Inside the Land pavilion which is home to Soarin’, Living with the Land also has a great quick service location, Sunshine Seasons.
 You can get a wide variety of food and drink here and is well worth a visit.
 If you’re looking for a character meal then I suggest Garden Grill with Chip, Dale, Farmer Mickey and Pluto.

 Epcot’s World showcase opens at 11am, a little later than the main park opens.
 Once you have seen the attractions in Future World, and perhaps popped into Club Cool to try your free soda drinks from around the World, it’s time to explore the World Showcase.

 There are many things I love about Epcot World Showcase, and I am still discovering more now.
 Each pavilion is a different country and within those pavilions there are places to shop, attractions, quick service locations, table service restaurants and amazing theming.

-We always tend to start in Canada and work out way around anti clock wise, but if you have a reservation in China, Norway or Mexico then you may want to start in Mexico and walk around clockwise.
+We always tend to start in Canada and work out way around the World Showcase lagoon anti clock wise, but if you have a reservation in the China pavilion, Norway or Mexico then you may want to start in Mexico and walk around clockwise.

-Some of our favourite places for lunch is the Lotus Blossom Cafe in China, and the Liberty Inn in America.
-The Liberty Inn is approximately half way around the World Showcase, so it’s sometimes a great place to stop and rest for a while.
+Some of our favourite counter service places for lunch is the Lotus Blossom Cafe in China, and the Liberty Inn in America.
+The Liberty Inn is approximately half way around the World Showcase and near the American Adventure, so it’s sometimes a great place to stop and rest for a while.